coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

     fi

 I didn't make this a permanent change, as i would like the OS to keep receiving its updates.
-Also, most android apps i would typically, also have a web- or chrome app variant.
+Also, most applications i use on android, also have a web- or chrome app variant (skype etc).